blockfrastructure/blockfrastructure/content/blog/not-your-keys-not-your-crypto-safely-securing-bitcoin-and-digital-assets.md

 title: 'Not Your Keys, Not Your Crypto - Safely Securing Bitcoin and Digital Assets'
 description: Safely Securing Bitcoin and Digital Assets
 ---
-You are new to bitcoin world and want to buy some crypto.
+You are new to bitcoin and want to buy some crypto.
 You head over to an exchange like Coinbase or Binance and create an account.
-You create this thing called a wallet which generates a public and a private key and then purchase bitcoin from the exchange.
+You create something called a wallet which generates a public and a private key and then purchase bitcoin from the exchange.
 Shortly after you have bitcoin in your wallet - but what does that actually mean?

 ## Public Keys and Private Keys

-Public and private keys are how users send transactions around on the bitcoin network.
-Your public key is where you tell your friends to send your money to.
-Your private key is what signs the transaction when you are sending bitcoin - it's basically your password to send money to another user or address.
-Think of it public and private keys like a shared post office mailbox - everyone knows your address to send mail to, but only you have the private key to open the box.
-Therefore, if anyone has access to your private key, they can access everything in your bitcoin wallet.
-To complicate matters, if you keep your bitcoin on an exchange(coinbase) you are at a higher risk to get hacked.
+Public and private keys are how users send and receive bitcoin on the network.
+A public key is a wallet address, or where you tell you friends to send bitcoin to.
+When you purchased bitcoin from the exchange, the exchange sent you bitcoin to your wallet address.
+A private key is what signs the transaction when you  send bitcoin, it's basically your password to send assets to another user or address.
+Think of it like a shared post office mailbox - everyone knows your address to send mail to, but only you have the private key to open the box.
+Therefore, if anyone has access to your private key, they have access everything in your bitcoin wallet.
+If you store your bitcoin on an exchange or wallet, you are storing your assets in a **hot wallet.**  A hot wallet is any wallet that is connected to the internet.
+Hot wallets are more susceptible to getting hacked.

 ## What happens if you are hacked?